Utah Administrative Code

 (27) acting as an unlicensed bail bond enforcement agent;

-(1) An insurance bondsman may not maintain outstanding bail bond obligations in excess of the amount allowed by the insurance company.
+(1) A bail bond agency that maintains a qualified power of attorney from a surety insurer may not maintain outstanding bail bond obligations in excess of the amount allowed by the surety insurer.

-(2) A letter of credit bondsman and/or a property bondsman may not maintain outstanding bail bond obligations in excess of the amounts provided in the table below:
+(2) A bail bond agency that pledges assets of a letter of credit or pledges personal or real property may not maintain outstanding bail bond obligations in excess of the amounts provided in the table below:

 TABLE Financial Requirements Ratio of Outstanding Bond Obligations to Letter of Credit or Net Worth and Liquidity Amounts $250,000 line of credit licensed 0 to 36 months: 5 to 1 or net worth/$50,000 licensed over 36 months: 5 to 1 liquidity) 300,000 or more line of licensed 0 to 36 months: 5 to 1 credit limit or net worth/ licensed over 36 months: 10 to 1 at least $100,000 liquidity

-(3) The commissioner may reduce the bonding limit of a letter of credit or a property bail bond company who has qualified for the 10 to 1 ratio if that bail bond company's line of credit limit or net worth or liquidity limit falls below the limits stated in Subsection(2) above.
+(3) The commissioner may reduce the bonding limit of a letter of credit or a property bail bond agency who has qualified for the 10 to 1 ratio if that bail bond agency's line of credit limit or net worth or liquidity limit falls below the limits stated in Subsection(2) above.

 Violations of this rule are punishable pursuant to Section 31A-2-308.

-If any provision or clause of this rule or its application to any person or situation is held invalid, such invalidity may not affect any other provision or application of this rule which can be given effect without the invalid provision or application, and to this and the provisions of this rule are declared to be severable.
+If any provision of this rule or its application to any person or situation is held to be invalid, that invalidity shall not affect any other provision or application of this rule which can be given effect without the invalid provision or application, and to this end the provisions of this rule are declared to be severable.

 31A-35-104; 31A-35-301; 31A-35-401; 31A-35-406